 The Voyager could be developed and built by resort chains in areas with a strong entertainment industry like Las Vegas, as it would allow for a unique experience.
 It could also be built near science-oriented hubs, as it would be attractive to techies or become a standard for space-oriented summer camps.
 There are dozens of potential markets.
 With VR technology now available and interest in space travel on the rise, it’s probably the best time to launch such a project.

-I would like to thank Adolfo Esquivel who created the graphic renderings of the Voyager.
+The concept Voyager was imagined in October 2016 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo graduated with an Industrial Design degree from Colombia and completed his postgraduate education in Events Design at UQAM (Montreal).
 Adolfo also created the images of the Sfear Mountain amusement park concept and of the Exocycle urban vehicle.